nickolasteixeira/Basic_ETL/README.md

 ### Errors
 If you encounter any errors, check the logs files in `./logs/hubspot.log`

-## Reading Data
-Write a SQL Query that pulls the Engagements per Day broken down by type.
-You should expose the counts per day as well.
-Present these results in a format that makes sense to view. </br>

 ### Solution
 To enter into your postgres database: </br>
 `$ psql challenge` </br>